 Starting a blog is great way to make money from home, but most of the tutorials out there are targeted at people living in the USA.
-This guide will show you how to start a blog in Canada and why it is a bit different for us up here in the north.
+This guide will show you how to start a blog in Canada in 2019 and why it is a bit different for us up here in the north.

 I started this blog back in 2017 and my only regret is that I didn’t start it sooner!
 If you are thinking of starting a blog, my advice is do it now!
 It does take a little while to build traction so the earlier you get going, the better.

 Blogging is a great way to make some extra money, make friends online and connect with people from all around the World.
 It’s also the perfect side job for stay at home moms, university students and anyone with time on their hands at a computer.

 This page contains affiliate links meaning I earn a commission if you use those links.
 Please read my disclosure for more details.

 If you are wondering whether is is really possible to start a blog in Canada that makes money, the answer is yes!
 I actually think blogging is one area where it might be easier to make it as a Canadian than an American!

 The advantages of starting a blog in Canada